Prerequisite/Corequisite Key

 3 credit hours

 This course is an in-depth study of the Spanish language.
-Practice of basic techniques of composition.
-Writing of expository, descriptive and narrative prose.
+Practice of basic techniques of composition and writing of expository descriptive and narrative prose.
 Introduction of models from representative Spanish essays and short stories.
 Active writing practice with weekly compositions.
 Highly recommended for Spanish native speakers.
+Offered fall.

 SPAN 206